jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 ## Overview

-The `accessor` model is created to store the access tokens between a provider and a user.
+The `accessor` model is created to store the access tokens between a provider and a account.

 - [Setup](#Model)
 - [Accessor model](#Model)